|Date Due||Friday, August 31, 2018|

 Title: A title for the Workshop.

-Proposer(s): Include name, affiliation, email address, and website address.
+Presenter(s): Include name, affiliation, email address, and website address for all presenters.
 You should expect most correspondence related to the conference to arrive via email.
 Please check your spam filter if you haven’t received an expected notification because the auto-responses generated by the conference software are sometimes blocked.
+Be certain that all presenters are committed to attend the Symposium.
+All presenters must register for the SIGCSE conference and be present for the Workshop session.

 Abstract: A description of the Workshop.
 The same abstract will also need to be submitted via a text box on the submission page.
 Include information about the intended audience and computing requirements in the abstract to help readers make an informed choice about attending your workshop, should it be accepted.
 Please be sure that your description is accurate and that both submitted copies (here in the Workshop Proposal, and in the submission text box) are exactly the same.